There are plenty of tricks and hacks that will allow you to have a better Netflix experience.

 Get rid of unwanted guests

 There’s so much password sharing on Netflix that the company has been forced to address it several times, ramping up security measures yet still giving users some breathing room since this kind of behavior is a big part of their business model.
-Still, sometimes it’s annoying when you have to pay extra so people can use your account, especially if you don’t talk to them regularly or if they acquired your password through a friend.
+Still, sometimes it’s annoying when you have to pay extra so people can use your account, especially if you don’t talk to them regularly or if they acquired your password through a friend of a friend.
 On your laptop, head over to My Account and click on Sign Out of All Devices.